 A monument was erected for him against the south wall and the monument to Samuel Butler was moved to accommodate it.
-But in the 1930s this, and the adjoining monument to Nicholas Rowe, was moved to the Abbey's triforium (so is not visible to visitors) as two important wall paintings were discovered behind them during cleaning.
+But in the 1930s this, and the adjoining monument to Nicholas Rowe, was moved to the Abbey's triforium as two important wall paintings were discovered behind them during cleaning.
+The monuments can be viewed in the new Jubilee Galleries in the triforium.

 The marble monument consists of a high relief portrait of the poet on a roundel against a pyramid with masks, a trumpet and pan-pipes above.
 At the top is a cartouche showing his coat of arms: "or, on a fess sable between three escallops azure, five lozenges argent".
 The sculptor was John Michael Rysbrack.
 Just below the portrait bust is an inscription composed by the poet himself: